brakmic/hpx-nodejs-addon/docs/Architecture.md

   Ensure that you have Node.js version 20 or later installed on your system.

 - **HPX Installed:**
   HPX should be installed in `/usr/local/hpx`.
-You can use the provided Dockerfiles for a hassle-free setup or follow the [Installation](./docs/Installation.md) guide for manual installation.
+You can use the provided Dockerfiles for a hassle-free setup.

 - **C++17 Toolchain:**
   A working C++17 compiler and related build tools are required to compile the addon.